elaforge/karya/doc/background.md

 I have yet to locate my long-awaited free lunch.

-Since one of my goals is to have a general notation that can reused across styles, and instrumental techniques that assume as little as possible about the instrument for the same kind of reuse, it seems I'm resigned to a somewhat awkward notation and somewhat error-prone usage.
-I do implement ad-hoc techniques to mitigate it, such as naming conventions (the realize calls are always named `realize-something`), pre-composed sets of realize calls to avoid the ordering problem, and a general mechanism for calls to store dynamically-typed arguments in a score event: 'Derive.Call.Post.make_delayed'.
+Since one of my goals is to have a general notation that can reused across styles, and implement instrumental techniques that assume as little as possible about the instrument for the same kind of reuse, it seems I'm resigned to a somewhat awkward notation and somewhat error-prone usage.
+I do implement ad-hoc techniques to mitigate it, such as naming conventions (the realize calls are always named `realize-something`), pre-composed sets of realize calls to avoid the ordering problem, and a general mechanism for calls to store dynamically-typed arguments in a score event:
-The latter hints that this is also yet another facet of the general problem of evaluation order, but that's another complicated subject.
-The conventions and library support make it easier to write these kinds of ornaments, but they're not eliminating the complexity, just making it easier to express.
+'Derive.Call.Post.make_delayed'.[^3] The conventions and library support make it easier to write these kinds of ornaments, but they're not eliminating the complexity, just making it easier to express.

 So I think the conclusion is that having an integrated Nyquist-like system does make for more expressive power.
 It works just fine for simple things like delay.
 However, as soon as notation gets even a little bit complicated it acquires aspects that require logic at both score time and performance time, which in turn requires careful interleaving.
+But while the fact of interleaving is still present, it's still preferable to express them both in the same language.
+As they get more complicated, I think the usual cross-language coordination would become completely untenable.

-I think future work might not be able to eliminate those requirements, but perhaps it could place it in a more disciplined structure.
-For instance, I could imagine trying to address the non-commutativity of `realize` functions directly, with a means to describe the their dependencies.
+I think future work won't be able to eliminate those requirements, but perhaps it could place them in a more disciplined structure.
+For instance, I could imagine trying to address the non-commutativity of `realize` functions directly, with a means to explicitly describe their requirements and allow automatic combination.
+What that would be exactly I'm not sure, but algebraic systems have long dealt with such restrictions, and category theory and set theory have ways to talk about them.

 The compiler level analogy for all of this is compile-time and runtime, and in fact compiler optimization phases are notoriously order dependent and tricky.
-Usually of course they are precomposed and hardcoded, but for instance GHC admits limited extensibility via its rewrite rules.
-They come with a numeric phase system which of course is brittle and awkward.
+Usually they are precomposed and hardcoded, but for instance the GHC compiler admits limited extensibility via its rewrite rules.
+They come with a numeric phase system which, as expected, is brittle and awkward.
 LLVM also exposes a configurable set of optimizations, so they may have some framework to keep them under control, but it seems that the general problem is really hard.
-Lisps in general and Racket in particular have explored staged compilation.
-But while it might be possible to get some inspiration by studying analogous compiler work, my feeling is that a solution for a music language will have to exploit music-specific attributes to simplify the problem.
+There is a lot of exploration of staged compilation, from Lisps with macro systems (see Racket in particular) to ML and its module system (see 1ML in particular).
+But while it might be possible to get some inspiration by studying analogous compiler and language work, my feeling is that a solution for a music language will have to exploit music-specific attributes to simplify the problem.

+[^3]: The very name hints that this is also yet another facet of the general problem of evaluation order, which turns out to be a huge part of music score evaluation, but that's another complicated subject.

 <!--